Skip to content

 glossary

-The instance of the Glossary instance holding the complete glossary.
+The Glossary instance holding the complete glossary.

 terms

-The list of terms in this glossary section
+The list of terms in this glossary section.

 text

-The original link text
+The original link text.

 section

-The current section for this summary
+The current section for this summary.

 types